schnitzer-lab/EXTRACT-public/README.md

 # EXTRACT

+## Latest News

+Thank you for your interest in EXTRACT, a cell extraction routine with native GPU implementation.
+To receive occasional updates about new releases, or to ask questions about EXTRACT usage, please send an email to extractneurons@gmail.com along with your name and institution.
+(Please be sure to add this email to your contact list so that replies and announcements do not go to your spam folder).
+Thank you!
+The EXTRACT team.

+## Introduction

 EXTRACT is a  <ins>t</ins>ractable and <ins>r</ins>obust  <ins>a</ins>utomated <ins>c</ins>ell extraction  <ins>t</ins>ool for calcium imaging, which *extracts* the activities of cells as time series from both one-photon and two-photon Ca<sup>2+</sup> imaging movies.
 EXTRACT makes minimal assumptions about the data, which is the main reason behind its high robustness and superior performance.

 <img src="https://user-images.githubusercontent.com/56279691/103445994-9e9a2780-4c8b-11eb-9693-6684cca73743.png" width="50%" align="right" alt="EXTRACT_pipeline">